alamastor/channelbot/README.md

 # channelbot
-A Discord app for randomly rename discord channels. **This is not a helpful thing.**
+A Discord app for randomly renaming discord channels. **This is not a helpful thing.**